mchristenson5891/lab/readme.md

 ## Provided style information

+#### I have already set these styles on 'body' to get the page started:
-High-level text properties:
+  High-level text properties
   "Lato" font
   1.5 line-height

-The main content (body):
+  The main content (I have already set on 'body' to get the page started): max-width 720px
-max-width 720px
   54px of padding
   border should be solid on the left and 6px wide with a color of #e2231a

+#### YOU DO:

   Links (and other red colored text)
   Text color #e2231a

   Headings:
   font-weight: 100

-Navigation links:
+  Upper Navigation links:
   Text color #dddddd

   Date:
   Text color #cccccc

   Article Title
   Text color black

   Copyright
   Text color #bbbbbb

   Bonus: look up how to do element hover styles;
   Links hover:
   Text color #aa0000

-Navigation links hover:
+  Upper Navigation links hover:
   Text color black

+  HINT: you can make the images fit nicely inside their parent elements by setting width: 100%

 ## Design
 ![Woodside Wheel](design.png)